 Generally, courses completed through the OOS do not have formal exams, but instead are designed for culminating tasks that students work on all through the semester.
 We believe that this is a better way for students to demonstrate their learning, than formal exams.

-No. In almost all cases, all course material is provided once you login to your course – this includes all support material and special programs.
+No. All course material is provided once you login to your course.
+This includes all support material and special programs.
 We have made arrangements with software and major publishers to ensure you have legal access to all of the resources you require.

 - Courses that require additional software provide links to these applications and there is no associated cost.

 - The amount of bandwidth, gigabytes (GB), per month used per course will vary between courses, and from student to student.

 - You are only able to enter a course with a password and login, which is assigned at registration and private to the user.
 No personal information is accessible to anyone else.
 Privacy is governed in exactly the same way as it is in the regular day school program.